Spirit Halloween: Business operations

 During the Halloween season, Spirit operates over 1,600 store locations in North America.
 The Spirit Halloween website is open year-round, offering its in-store products online.
-The store carries decor manufactured by Gemmy, Tekky Design, Yu Jun, Seasonal Visions International, Crazy Create, NewRaySun, PartyTime Costume, Seasons USA, Pan Asian Creations and more.
+The store carries décor manufactured by Gemmy Industries, Tekky Design, YJ, Seasonal Visions International, Crazy Create, NewRaySun, Party Time Latex Art And Crafts Factory, Tailuxe Artware, Seasons USA, Pan Asian Creations, and more.
 Many decorations are exclusive to Spirit.

-In early summer Spirit Halloween typically puts out teaser videos on social media and YouTube to create excitement for new items.
-A few days later the videos are followed by another one officially revealing and announcing the item.
+In early summer, Spirit Halloween typically puts out teaser videos on social media and YouTube to create excitement for new items.
+A few days later, the videos are followed by another one officially revealing and announcing the item.

 The retailer makes use of vacant retail space.
 The stores typically operate for 60 to 90 days, opening sometime in early to mid-August and usually closing two or three days after Halloween.

 History

 Joe Marver created the Spirit Halloween business model, a pop-up store catering to Halloween revelers.
 A dress retailer, he replaced his store's usual merchandise with Halloween items in 1983 and named the store after his Spirit Women's Discount Apparel business.
-The following year, he opened the first year round location in the Castro Valley Village Shopping Center in 1984.
-He grew Spirit Halloween to 60 seasonal stores nationwide before it was acquired by Spencer Gifts in 1999.
+The following year, he opened the first year-round location in the Castro Valley Village Shopping Center in 1984.
+He grew Spirit Halloween to 60 seasonal stores nationwide before it was acquired by Spencer's Gifts in 1999.
 His approach to short-term leases, locations, and the stocking of widely varied merchandise was novel in the Halloween retail sector.

 Spirit Halloween began selling items on its website in 2005.
 By 2006, it operated 434 temporary stores in 46 states.
 In October 2016, a store in Nebraska removed Native American costumes after the state's Indigenous community said they were irreverent to their culture.
 However, the corporate office ordered the costumes put back on the shelves, prompting a wider debate on cultural appropriation.

-On October 21, 2016, Health Canada recalled eight products from Spirit Halloween, for fire hazards and choking hazards.
+On October 21, 2016, Health Canada recalled eight products from Spirit Halloween for fire hazards and choking hazards.
 Despite promising to cease sales, 23 of its stores continued to sell products that had been recalled when Health Canada visited 45 stores across Canada.

 In 2020, amidst the COVID-19 pandemic, the company opened 1,400 stores.
 Halloween sales are consistently solid even in uncertain economic times.

 In 2022 and the following years, memes inspired by Spirit Halloween went viral on social media.
 The hashtag #SpiritHalloweenMeme was used to aggregate these memes.
+Some of these memes feature the packaging for costumes sold at Spirit, which is used as a template for commenting on people's clothes and personality—while others reference the fact that Spirit Halloween often sets up stores at the sites of former big-box retailers, including those that have closed as part of the retail apocalypse.

 Spirit Halloween serves a Halloween consumer market estimated at $8.4 billion yearly, according to the National Retail Federation.

-On October 2025 it was determined that Halloween sales produced $13.1 billion, and Spirit Halloween is at the heart of it making the most sales of all other retailers.

 A van advertising one of the eight locations, in Bohemia, New York.